-A thesis capstone proposal is required of all students at the end of their HON 351 course experience.
-The proposal must be approved by your Thesis/Capstone Advisor and Honors Departmental Liaison.
-Once your proposal has also been approved by the Honors Program Director, you may begin work on your capstone research or project.
+A Capstone proposal is required of all students at the end of their HON 351 course experience.
+The proposal must be approved by your Capstone Advisor.
+Once your proposal has also been approved by the Schulze Chair for Honors and Interdisciplinary Studies, you may begin work on your Capstone research or project.
 The approved proposal will be placed in your student file in the Honors Program office.
-The approval is officially designated using the Thesis/Capstone Project Proposal Status and Approval Form (See Appendices).
+The approval is officially designated using the Capstone Project Proposal Status and Approval Form (See Appendices).

-The Thesis/Capstone Proposal should be turned in by the end of the semester of your HON351 course.
+The Capstone Proposal should be turned in by the end of the semester of your HON351 course.